 One cannot deny the foreign territory strike debate, and the acquisition of the Tomahawk in particular, have their own totemic symbolism for many revisionist conservative politicians who want to go beyond the “post-war regime,” especially in absence of constitutional change.
 Arguably, therefore, both the Japanese left and right need to engage in “calm and scientific thinking” regarding any genuine commitment to the development of this capability.

-Dr. Corey Wallace is assistant professor in the Faculty of Foreign Languages, Kanagawa University, Yokohama.
+Dr. Corey Wallace is associate professor in the Faculty of Foreign Languages, Kanagawa University, Yokohama.
 He was formerly the Einstein postdoctoral fellow at the Graduate School of East Asian Studies at Freie Universität Berlin from 2015-2019.
 He holds a master’s degree from the University of Canterbury in New Zealand as well as a PhD from the University of Auckland.
 Corey was also an adviser in the innovation system policy team of the New Zealand Ministry of Research, Science and Technology from 2007-2010